Natsiopoulos/ARDL/JOSS-paper/paper.md

 # Summary

-Autoregressive Distributed Lag (ARDL) and Error Correction Models (ECM) are widely used in various economic applications as they are very flexible.
+Autoregressive Distributed Lag (ARDL) and Error Correction Models (ECM) [@Pesaran1999] are widely used in various economic applications as they are very flexible.
 Also, these models are used in the context of cointegration analysis as a platform to test and analyze the levels (long-run) relationship between variables.
-One of the most popular such tests is the bounds test proposed by @Pesaran2001 which allows testing for cointegration while at the same time estimates the level relationship.
+One of the most popular such tests is the bounds test proposed by @Pesaran2001 which allows testing for cointegration while at the same time estimates the level relationship. `ARDL` [@Natsiopoulos2022; @ardl-pkg] is an `R` package that aims to help users in the modeling process of ARDL and ECM and it also provides the tools towards the bounds test for cointegration.

 # Statement of need

-`ARDL` [@ardl-pkg] is an `R` package that aims to help users in the modeling process of ARDL and ECM and it also provides the tools towards the bounds test for cointegration. `ARDL` is implemented in such a way that researchers can use it as a full featured tool for this specific type of analysis and students of all levels can be aware of how each piece of code works through the analytical [manual](https://cran.r-project.org/web/packages/ARDL/ARDL.pdf) and the examples which cover every functionality of the package.
-A recent example is @Qiu2021 where the software was used to forecast tourist arrivals through an ARDL model, amonth other methods.
+`ARDL` is implemented in such a way that researchers can use it as a full featured tool for this specific type of analysis and students of all levels can be aware of how each piece of code works through the analytical [manual](https://cran.r-project.org/web/packages/ARDL/ARDL.pdf) and the examples which cover every functionality of the package.
+One of the greatest advantages of the package is that there is no need for the user to know the complex mathematical equations and write them by hand.
+Instead, the correct specification of the model is created automatically, just by providing the order of the ARDL.
+Some recent examples of publications that used the package are @baruah2022 and @Qiu2021.

+It is very important to note that the `ARDL` package is the first software which managed to fully replicate the original paper by @Pesaran2001, verifying the validity and accuracy of the package [@Natsiopoulos2022].

 # State of the field